Seattle Burn Injury Attorney

 Damages and Compensation

 Severe burn injuries may require repeated hospital care that often results in a long, painful, and difficult road to recovery.
 Some burns may cause permanent mobility restrictions, require physical therapy, or permanently diminish the victim’s quality of life due to scarring and limited range of motion in the affected part of the body.
-A burn injury claim can help the victim secure compensation for medical expenses (both immediate and future), lost income, and pain and suffering.
+A burn injury claim can help the victim or victim’s loved ones secure compensation for medical expenses (both immediate and future), lost income, pain and suffering, and wrongful death.

 Get Legal Help From a Seattle Burn Injury Lawyer